0pc0deFR/YaraRules/README.md

 YaraRules
 =========

-Multiple rules for yara-project for detect compiler/packer/protector
+Multiple rules for yara-project to detect compiler/packer/protector